Opposition strongly opposes Waqf bill; calls it 'draconian', attack on Constitution

 Opposing its introduction, Trinamool Congress (TMC) MP Sudip Bandhopadhyay said the bill was divisive, anti-constitutional and anti-federalism.

 “This is against the Constitution, a religious minority and federalism.
-It shuns justice in every possible way,” DMK MP Kanimozhi said, opposing the bill’s introduction.
+It shuns justice in every possible way,” DMK MP Kanimozhi said.

+“It is a direct violation of Article 30, which deals with minorities to administer their institutions.
+This bill targets a particular religious group…,” she said.

+Nationalist Congress Party (NCP) – Sharadchandra Pawar MP Supriya Sule said her party opposed the bill as it was against a particular minority community.

 The bill to amend the law governing Waqf boards proposes far-reaching changes in the Wakf Act, 1995, including ensuring the representation of Muslim women and non-Muslims in such bodies.